-Take the help of your Freezer:
+Take the help of your Freezer and/or Pantry:

 I also always make sure that I have a steady stock of frozen veggies like peas, carrots, beans, corn, cauliflower and even sprouted beans/lentils in the freezer.
 These are great for a quick stir-fry, tossing into a salad or even to bump up the nutrition in a simple Pulao.

 Keep the Rice ready:

 I rarely ever make rotis during the week, unless I know I will have plenty of time.
 So rice, and savoury Indian crepes made with a quick-mix batter of lentils and/or chickpea flour often accompany our main dishes.
 I can’t stress enough on the benefits of always cooking up more rice that you’ll need.
 Rice freezes extremely well and can be a lifesaver when you have hungry mouths to feed.
 Fried rice with a mix of veggies, protein and spices is always a crowd-pleaser, or simply fry up an egg and serve the warmed up plain rice with a side salad or some Indian pickle for a satisfying meal.

 Use the readymade Spice Mixes: